-Cinnamon Dulce de Leche Ice Cream: This homemade ice cream is filled with cinnamon crunch bits and swirled with dulce de leche!
+This homemade Cinnamon Dulce de Leche Ice Cream is filled with homemade cinnamon crunch bits and swirled with dulce de leche!
 It’s like eating a churro in ice cream form.
+Cinco de Mayo dessert has never tasted this good. 😉 High-fives all around!

-During their free time, the kids would come in, spend obscene amounts of money on all the sugar, and tell me alllll about their day over a Jones soda (Fufu Berry was the favorite).
-One girl even asked to borrow my clothes because hers went missing.
+During their free time, the kids would come in, spend obscene amounts of money on all the sugar, and tell me alllll about their day over a soda or an ice cream sandwich.
+One girl even asked to borrow my clothes because hers, and I quote, “went missing.”

 So many questions.